The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Linear algebra

-\begin{crl}[Exact Squares] For every commutative diagram~\eref{SQexact_e1} of exact rows and columns of Fredholm operators, the corresponding diagram~\eref{SQexact_e2} of graded lines commutes as well. \end{crl}
+\begin{crl}[Exact Squares] A family of exact triple isomorphisms~$\Psi_{\ft}$ as in~\eref{ETisom_e} satisfying the Naturality~II, Normalization~II, and Compositions~II properties also satisfies the Exact Squares property on page~\pageref{ESQs_prop}. \end{crl}

-\begin{proof} We augment the domains in~\eref{SQexact_e1} by a commuting grid of finite-dimensional vector spaces, obtaining a version of the commutative diagram~\eref{SQexact_e1} with surjective Fredholm operators; the conclusion of this corollary holds for such a diagram by Lemma~\ref{ses_lmm2}.
+\begin{proof} We augment the domains in~\eref{SQexact_e1} by a commuting square of homomorphisms between finite-dimensional vector spaces, obtaining a version of the commutative diagram~\eref{SQexact_e1} with surjective Fredholm operators.
+The conclusion of this corollary holds for such a diagram by the Normalization~II property and Lemma~\ref{ses_lmm2}.
 The diagrams~\eref{SQexact_e2} corresponding to the original and new diagrams~\eref{SQexact_e1} are related by Lemma~\ref{StabTrip_lmm}.
 This gives rise to a cube of commuting diagrams; see Figure~\ref{CubeDiag_fig}.
-We put the new version of~\eref{SQexact_e2} on the back face and the diagrams arising from Lemma~\ref{StabTrip_lmm} on the top, right, bottom, and left faces; this forces signs on each edge of the front face in order to make the last four diagrams commute.
-The resulting sign distribution on the edges of the front face may be different from the sign distribution (no signs) on the original version of~\eref{SQexact_e2}.
-However, by Lemma~\ref{ses_lmm2}, the two sign distributions are equivalent at least if the original diagram consists of surjective Fredholm operators.
-Since the signs involve only the dimensions of the supplementary finite-dimensional vector spaces and the indices of the Fredholm operators (not the dimensions of their kernels or cokernels), it follows that the two signs distributions are equivalent in all cases; this establishes Corollary~\ref{ExSQ_crl}.\\
+We put the new version of~\eref{SQexact_e2} on the back face and the diagrams arising from Lemma~\ref{StabTrip_lmm} on the top, right, bottom, and left faces.
+This forces some coefficients~$A_{\star}$ on each edge of the front face in order to make the last four diagrams commute.
+The resulting coefficient distribution on the edges of the front face may be different from the coefficients distribution (all $A_{\star}\!=\!1$) on the original version of~\eref{SQexact_e2}.
+However, by Lemma~\ref{ses_lmm2}, the two coefficient distributions are equivalent at least if the original diagram consists of surjective Fredholm operators.
+Since the coefficients depend only on the supplementary commuting square of homomorphisms between finite-dimensional vector spaces and on the parities of the indices of the Fredholm operators (not the dimensions of their kernels or cokernels), it follows that the two coefficient distributions are equivalent in all cases; this establishes Corollary~\ref{ExSQ_crl}.\\

 We denote the range of the operator $D_{\star*}$ by~$Y_{\star*}$.
 Let

 be homomorphisms such that \BE{regulcond_e}\fc\big((D_{\tnT\tnL})_{\Th_{\tnT\tnL}}\big), \fc\big((D_{\tnT\tnR})_{\fJ_{\tnT}\circ\ti\Th_{\tnT\tnR}}\big), \fc\big((D_{\tnB\tnL})_{\fJ_{\tnL}\circ\ti\Th_{\tnB\tnL}}\big), \fc\big((D_{\tnB\tnR})_{\fJ_{\tnR}\circ\fJ_{\tnC}\circ\ti\Th_{\tnB\tnR}}\big)=0.\EE Let